Types of Insect Repellent

 To find the best mosquito and other bug repellents, we

-Journal of Insect Science, which show how long different products can protect
+of Insect Science, which show how long different products can protect against

-against mosquitoes and ticks.
-Then we examined background information from the
+mosquitoes and ticks.
+Then we examined background information from the EPA and

 We also looked at reviews from actual users at retail sites

-like Amazon.com and REI.com.
-These helped fill in the details on how bug sprays
+like Amazon and REI.
+These helped fill in the details on how bug sprays work in

-work in real-life conditions – how they feel, how they smell, and whether
+real-life conditions – how they feel, how they smell, and whether people

-people experienced side effects after using them.
-Based on all this
+experienced side effects after using them.
+Based on all this information, we

-information, we offer our picks for the best insect repellents with DEET, the
+offer our picks for the best insect repellents with DEET, the best natural

-best natural insect repellents with oil of lemon eucalyptus, and the best
+insect repellents with oil of lemon eucalyptus, and the best choices for kids.